-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the General Fund, and the agency fund of St. Clair County Intervention Academy, as of and for the year ended June 30, 2019 and the related notes to the financial statements, which collectively comprise St. Clair County Intervention Academy's basic financial statements, and have issued our report thereon dated October 23, 2019.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; the financial statements of the governmental activities and the General Fund of the St. Clair County Intervention Academy (the "Academy") as of and for the year ended June 30, 2022; and the related notes to the financial statements which collectively comprise the Academy's basic financial statements and have issued our report thereon dated October 18, 2022.